Updated: Mar 23

 Glasgow School of Art

 Charles Rennie Mackintosh was well before his time with compelling ideas and concepts.
-Today we are in appreciation of his legendary work as an artist, architect and designer.
+Today we are in appreciation of his legendary work as an artist, architect, and designer.
 Would you believe that he won a competition to design the building that is today the Glasgow School of Art?
-Back in 2014 disaster struck with catastrophic results.
+Back in 2014, disaster struck with catastrophic results.
 The grade 1 listed Mackintosh building containing the original Mackintosh library was seriously damaged by fire.
 The extensive restoration works are due to be completed in the summer of 2019.
-Discover more about Mackintosh, his connection to the school and see the unique collection of original Mackintosh furniture on one of the 45 minute informative daily tours.
+Discover more about Mackintosh, and his connection to the school and see the unique collection of original Mackintosh furniture on one of the 45-minute informative daily tours.

 Kelvingrove Art Gallery & Museum

 From now until the beginning of August, you can enjoy the celebrated work of Mackintosh in an iconic exhibition at the Kelvingrove Art Gallery & Museum - Making the Glasgow Style.
 It has a full range of media comprising the Glasgow style including stained glass, ceramics, textiles, book designs, metalwork, furniture, stenciling, interiors, and architecture.
 The best time to visit is early morning or late afternoon to enjoy the exhibition with fewer visitors.
 Allow at least an hour to explore and watch the visual displays.
 Its a really interesting taking you through from the start to the later years of Mackintosh's career.